 With a severe sensitivity, you will react constantly and you will not even know what you are reacting too.
 This is sometimes called a “masked allergy”, you simply feel not well, and may have chronic respiratory, skin, digestive or muscle/skeletal symptoms, which are usually accompanied by a lack of energy and possible brain fag.

-Any symptom, any illness, any disease, and any chronic disease will have an allergy or sensitivity factor as either a causative or a
+Any symptom, any illness, any disease, and any chronic disease will have an allergy or sensitivity factor as either a causative or a contributing factor.

 Diagnostic procedures are unfortunately unreliable, inconclusive or not even available and are made more complicated as people often have a mixture of real allergies and sensitivities.